-Our never-ending search for amazing watches brought us to the Orbit Robot Skindiver from BENRUS – an American brand with a rich history in the American watch industry, and they’re making an exciting comeback.
-The Orbit Robot Skindiver is a character of its own, marked by its simple yet eye-catching design, elevated still by the use of atypical color combinations.
+Our never-ending search for amazing watches brought us to the Orbit Robot from BENRUS – an American brand with a rich history in the American watch industry, and they’re making an exciting comeback.
+The Orbit Robot is a character of its own, marked by its simple yet eye-catching design, elevated still by the use of atypical color combinations.

 Specs: